zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 However, default HPET frequency is `14.31818 MHz` or 4x the ACPI clock (it allows to use the same crystal oscillator in HPET and ACPI PM, see also [wiki/Colorburst#Crystals](https://en.wikipedia.org/wiki/Colorburst#Crystals)).

-On Windows you can enable or disable HPET with help of the following commands:
+On Windows you can enable or disable HPET with the help of the following commands:

 ```dos
 :: Enable HPET (reboot is required):